rroslin/dotnet-developer-exercise/README.md

 - If the requirement really necessitates that employment data should be included when fetching user.
 We can create `User` details endpoint as a compromise.
 This way we can have all the details need in one call.

-- If the requirement really necessitates that employment data should be managed(added/deleted) under PUT endpoint.
-I will point that out that their are risks involved when implementing it this way:
+- If the requirement necessitates that employment data must be managed (added/deleted) under the `PUT` endpoint, it introduces several risks:
-    - It breaks clear separation of concern.
+    - It violates the principle of separation of concerns, as employment management is tightly coupled with user updates.
-    - This will be hard to maintain, because `Employment` and `User` are tightly coupled, god forbid the requirements suddenly change.
-Decoupling this would be a nightmare.
+    - It becomes difficult to maintain, as `Employment` and `User` are tightly coupled, god forbid the requirements suddenly change.
+Decoupling them later would be a complex and error-prone process.
-    - Poses risks in client-side, because it might be misinterpreted that deleting and creating employment in the same request.
-This make it hard to track `Employment` changes and can cause issues persisting it.
+    - It poses risks on the client side, as it may lead to misinterpretation of operations (e.g., deleting and creating employment records in the same request).
+This makes it challenging to track changes to `Employment` and can cause issues with data persistence.

 ## Finalized Requirements

+Given all parties approve of the refinement.
+This is how I would redefine the requirements.

 - **GET** `api/users/{userId}`: to retrieve a user by ID.